Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 How do I estimate my monthly proxy bandwidth needs?

-Multiply three numbers: (1) the number of pages or requests you plan to make per month, (2) the average response size in megabytes per request, and (3) a 1.1-1.2x multiplier for retries and failed requests.
-For example: 200,000 requests per month times 0.15MB average response equals 30GB, times 1.15 for retries equals approximately 34.5GB needed.
+Multiply three numbers: (1) the number of pages or requests you plan to make per month, (2) the average response size in megabytes per request, and (3) a 1.1 to 1.2x multiplier for retries and failed requests.
+For example: 200,000 requests per month times 0.15MB average response equals 30GB, times 1.15 for retries equals roughly 34.5GB needed.
 Start with a plan slightly above this estimate, monitor actual usage for the first month, then adjust.
-HTML-only scraping averages 50-200KB per page.
-Full page loads with images average 2-5MB.
+HTML-only scraping averages 50 to 200KB per page.
+Full page loads with images average 2 to 5MB.

 Is it worth paying more for a proxy provider with higher success rates?

 Almost always yes.
 A provider charging $10/GB with 97% success rate delivers more usable data per dollar than one charging $6/GB with 75% success rate.
 At 97% success, your effective cost per GB of useful data is $10.31.
-At 75% success, the effective cost is $8.00 per GB of useful data — but you also need 30% more total bandwidth for retries, bringing actual spend closer to $10.40 for the same useful output.
+At 75% success, the effective cost is $8.00 per GB of useful data, but you also need 30% more total bandwidth for retries, which brings actual spend closer to $10.40 for the same useful output.
 Higher success rates also mean fewer retries, faster completion times, and simpler error handling in your code.

 Start Collecting Data Today